-One observation I will make about the new games I played this year is that we have now truly reached a point where publishers are truly normalising releasing games first and finishing them later.
+One observation I will make about the new games I played this year is that we have now reached a point where publishers have all but normalised releasing games first and finishing them later.
 The idea of “games as a service” has been around for a while but it is really getting into a swing now.
-The real warning signs are that Nintendo — a company with a reputation for quality, is doing it with major releases now too.
+The real warning signs are that Nintendo — a company with a reputation for quality, is now doing it with major releases now too.
 We’ll start with these.

 Mario Golf: Super Rush

 The most egregious offender on Switch for being unfinished this year is definitely Mario Golf: Super Rush.
 If this were a house, it would offer shelter, the plumbing and wiring would be done and you would have doors and windows.
 It would just need flooring, insulation, painting and a whole lot of minor maintenance — but you could live in it.
 The golfing mechanics are great and it looks great too; it is just when you get into it and see the total lack of features and the lazily produced story mode that you notice how little there is to it.
 The new draw is the Rush Mode which has characters racing to complete each hole rather than being automatically plonked next to their ball after each stroke.
 This is fun initially but gets old fast.
 What I almost immediately thought of was 2003’s Mario Golf: Toadstool Tour on GameCube which has a lot more content and was complete when the disc was originally pressed.
 A high definition remake or remaster of that would honestly have been preferable.
 It looks like Camelot came through with plenty of content post-launch but I think most would have preferred to wait a bit longer for a complete game.